Skip to main content

 What is the difference between a website grader and an AI search audit?

-A traditional website grader scores SEO, performance, and accessibility — it answers whether a site is technically healthy.
-An AI search audit scores whether engines like ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews can parse, cite, and recommend your content — it answers whether a site will be surfaced in AI answers.
+A traditional website grader scores SEO, performance, and accessibility.
+It answers whether a site is technically healthy.
+An AI search audit scores whether engines like ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews can parse, cite, and recommend your content.
+It answers whether a site will be surfaced in AI answers.
 The two overlap but measure distinct signals: structured data depth, heading clarity, FAQ schema, entity identity, citation formatting, and AI crawler access all drive AI search visibility and are typically absent from traditional grader checklists.
-Foglift combines both audits in a single scan.
+Foglift combines the traditional grading checks and AI Readiness analysis in a single Technical Audit.

 How often should I re-grade my website?